/**** JS For Blog TOC ****/

 Why is cloud application security important?

 Great question.
-There are the most obvious and often quoted reasons for investing in robust application security standards and processes:
+There are the most obvious and often quoted reasons for investing in robust application security operations and processes:- It helps to protect your business.

-• It helps to protect your customers' business.
+- It helps to protect your customers' business.

-• It helps to minimise your costs when you do eventually get hacked.
+- It helps to minimise your costs when you do eventually get hacked.

-• Prevention is always better than cure.
+- Prevention is always better than cure.

-• As a professional, it's your moral (and legal, in many countries) obligation to ensure that the solution you provide to your customers is as secure as possible.
+- As a professional, it's your moral (and legal, in many countries) obligation to ensure that the solution you provide to your customers is as secure as possible.

 However, you will most likely view this finding from an IBM Security study to be the most compelling data point when deciding if now is a good time to look at your web application's security standards:

-What are web application security controls?
+What are the types of application security controls?

 Web application security controls are the building blocks for creating a secure web application.
 They are measures that are tested with security audits and are essentially security measures that protect your app's users from falling victim to sensitive data loss.

-The most secure web applications use best practice security features throughout the software development lifecycle.
+Remember, the top SaaS companies use best practice security features throughout the software development lifecycle.

 Not really.
 A cloud server, like an AWS EC2 instance, is still a server.
 The only difference is that it is sitting in AWS' datacentres, rather than in your office.